 What does a resilient Gulfport look like by 2050?

 Wetlands stretch out front, green and thick, swallowing surges like champs.
-Streets are safer, with flood pumps and raised roads, we can actually use when it pours.
+Streets are safer, with flood pumps and raised roads, so we can actually use them when it pours.

-We see locals pitching in trained, prepared, and proud of a base that’s got our back.
+We see locals pitching in, trained, prepared, and proud of a base that’s got our backs.
 It’s not just surviving storms; it’s thriving after them.
-A resilient Gulfport feels like home, only stronger built by us, for us, to last.
+A resilient Gulfport feels like home, only stronger, built by us, for us, to last.

 SAS Gulfport Insurance Expand